bjpop/favr/README.txt

     I         coding region end site
     J         exon e4 end coordinate
     K         exon e5 start coordinate
-    L         transcritpion end site AND exon e5 end coordinate
+    L         transcription end site AND exon e5 end coordinate

-    Exons e1 and e4 are considered "partial coding" because only part of their extent lies within the coding region.
-Exon e5 is "non coding" because none of its extent lies within the coding region.
-Whereas exons e2 and e3 are "coding" exons because their entire extent lies within the coding region.
+    Exons e1 and e4 are considered "partial coding" because they contain both coding and untranslated regions.
+Exon e5 is "non coding" because it lies in the 3' untranslated region, whereas exons e2 and e3 are "coding" exons because their entire extent lies within the coding region.

     If the gene was on the reverse (-) strand then the start and end positions would swap over.
 That is, the 5' end would be on the right hand side of